-Bryan Kainrath is an expert in learning and development strategy, with a proven track record of designing, managing, and scaling professional certification and credentialing programs that build workforce capabilities and drive organizational growth.
+Bryan Kainrath, MBA, is an expert in workforce development strategy, with a proven track record of designing, managing, and scaling professional certification and credentialing programs that build workforce capabilities and drive organizational growth.
 As a founding partner of KaWest Consulting, Bryan now helps associations, nonprofits, and credentialing organizations develop high-impact learning and certification solutions that align with their mission and market needs.

 Bryan also serves as President and Founder of the Mission Critical Global Alliance (MCGA), where he leads efforts to build a skilled workforce in mission-critical industries through education, certification, and workforce development initiatives.
 He is recognized for bringing stakeholders together to drive talent pipelines for sectors vital to public safety, health, and infrastructure security.